 What effects does it have on their experience?
-The 24/7 access allows fans to consume, analyze, and comment the game in real time, which undoubtedly makes them feel more connected and engaged with their team’s performances.
+The 24/7 access allows fans to consume, analyze, and comment on the game in real time, which undoubtedly makes them feel more connected and engaged with their team’s performances.

-Real-time data visualisation in media
+Real-time sports data visualisation in media

 This increasing involvement of supporters in the games is a great chance and, at the same time, a real challenge to media and sports organisations.
 Fans require the most sophisticated tools that will enhance their experience, no matter if they are actually attending the sporting event, watching it on TV, or checking the score on their phone.

 That is why it becomes a must for media outlets all over the world to provide their readers and viewers with real-time data, accurate statistics, and all the relevant information a true fan could ever need.
-With so much competition on the market, and taking into account growing expectations of fans, sport and news websites have no other option but to deliver the highest-quality sports data they can get.
+With so much competition on the market, and taking into account the growing expectations of fans, sports and news websites have no other option but to deliver the highest-quality sports data they can get.
 And it’s not just about displaying raw data, it has to be appropriately arranged to make sense to the viewers.